A Definitive Guide to Business Registration Number in Hong Kong

-What is A Business Registration Number (BRN)?
+What is a Business Registration Number (BRN)?

 As per the Business Registration Ordinance, anyone who wants to carry out business in Hong Kong or an activity to make a profit must register their business within one month of commencing operations.